 I’m gonna be blunt, Street’s answers were nonsense.
 They were deeply, deeply upsetting to me on multiple levels: as a critic, as a queer person, and as a League fan/player.

 While you can read the full text of Street’s answer in the interview I linked above (just search for “LGBT” to jump to the relevant section), here’s the bit that just… really pissed me off:

 Yeah, we definitely want to do it.
 We owe it to players and, I think, to the world to do something like that.
 What I don’t want to do is be like, “Okay, team, next character, whatever you do, has to be lesbian.”
 I don’t think we’ll end up with something good there.
 The character has to be conceived from the very beginning — which, I don’t know if Tracer was or not.
 I assume she was.
 But from the beginning, it has to be that character’s identity.
 I’m sure we’ll do it at some point.
 I don’t know which character or when it will happen.

 What in the actual fuck.
 Or as I put it on Twitter,

 "We'll do it when the time is right."
 When's that gonna be though.
-I don't want to have to wait for Harmonic Convergence to get gay.— Lady Boss and Chill (@laevantine) March 17, 2017
+I don't want to have to wait for Harmonic Convergence to get gay.— Final Lady Boss (@laevantine) March 17, 2017